 Background information

-This event was jointly organized and supported by the Centre for Personalised Medicine at Oxford and the British Society for Genetic Medicine.
+This event was jointly organised and supported by the Centre for Personalised Medicine at Oxford and the British Society for Genetic Medicine.
 The focus for the event was on existing and emerging issues that might challenge current arrangements in the UK about how genetic information can, and should, be used for insurance purposes.

 There is a long-standing concern that people might be treated differently or in some sense unfairly because of their genetic background.
 This might involve being denied access to insurance or being offered lower coverage or higher costs.
 People may also avoid genetic testing, even where this might be beneficial (e.g. to access extra screening), because of how they perceive it might affect their insurance.
 On the other hand, if insurance companies can’t use any genetic information to price their policies, this could lead to price increases or unavailability of certain types of insurance plans.
 Insurers might exit from parts of the market.